tobikuhlmann/abacus-prototype/README.md

 # Mento Abacus Prototype [Work in progress]

-This prototype is based on the Abacus App Template (https://github.com/abacus-network/abacus-app-template) and is testing Abacus functionality for the Mento decentralized reserve.
+This prototype is based loosely on the Abacus App Template (https://github.com/abacus-network/abacus-app-template) and is testing Abacus functionality for the Mento decentralized reserve.

 ## Setup